wayfareio/wayfare.io/_posts/2017-02-07-2-phrases-that-might-just-change-your-life.markdown

 ---
-title: 2 Phrases That Might Just Change Your Life (and the Lives of Others)
+title: "2 Phrases That Might Just Change Your Life (and the Lives of Others)"
 date: 2017-02-07 01:37:00 Z
 categories:
 - Work